MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-11-14-jan-zehrfeld.markdown

 ## End of Part 1

 This is where Jan's camera ran out of disk space.
-[Check out Part 2 for more](/interview/jan-zehrfeld/part-2)!
+[Check out Part 2 for more](/interview/jan-zehrfeld/part-2) and then [Part 3](/interview/jan-zehrfeld/part-3)!